|Itinerary at a Glance

 Day 6: Hoi An.
 Today is free at leisure for shopping and exploring this charming town, a protected UNESCO World Heritage Site, or simply relax by the pool or on its beautiful white sand beaches.
 Alternatively, take advantage of an optional half day excursion to My Son or an optional guided walking tour of Hoi An.
 Breakfast provided.

 Optional Excursion: Embark on a morning or afternoon optional walking tour through the streets of Hoi An, once a major Asian trading port in the seventeenth and eighteenth centuries.
 Hoi An’s architecture and relaxed lifestyle have changed little over the years.
 Explore the ancient town center and visit the sites of former merchants’ homes, a 400 year-old Japanese Covered Bridge, and a Chinese Communal Hall.
 Before you return to your hotel enjoy browsing and shopping in the one of the most colorful local marketplaces in all of Asia.
-This optional excursion can only be purchased locally ($31 per person).
+This optional excursion can only be purchased locally (Jan-May 2014: $31 per person, Sep 2014-Mar 2015: $35 per person)

 Optional Excursion: Enjoy a morning optional half day excursion to visit the capital and religious center of the former Champa Kingdom, My Son.
 Here, 40km southwest of Hoi An in a lush green valley, are dozens of red brick towers and sanctuaries dating from between the 7th and 13th centuries.
 On the way back to Hoi An stop to visit Tra Kieu, formerly known as Simhapura or the Lion Citadel, the capital of Champa between the 4th and 8th centuries.
-Some of the finest sculpture in Da Nang's Cham Museum originated from here. ($40 per person, minimum 3 passengers to operate)
+Some of the finest sculpture in Da Nang's Cham Museum originated from here.
+(Jan-May 2014: $40 per person, Sep 2014-Mar 2015: $50 per person, minimum 3 passengers to operate)

 Day 7: Hoi An, Hai Phong & Halong Bay.
 After a leisurely breakfast, transfer to airport for your early afternoon flight to Hai Phong.
 On arrival, transfer through the rich farmlands of the Red River Delta to your hotel in Halong Bay for check-in.
 The balance of the day is at leisure.
 Accommodations: Halong Plaza Hotel.
 Breakfast provided.

 Day 8: Halong Bay & Hanoi.
 This morning, transfer to the pier to set sail on your private junk for a 5-hour cruise on the emerald green waters of Halong Bay.
 Enjoy a fresh seafood lunch as you cruise amongst the spectacular limestone islands.
 This afternoon, return to Halong Harbor then transfer to Hanoi.
 Upon arrival, you will be escorted to your hotel for check-in.
-Accommodations: Nikko Hotel.
+Accommodations: Departures through May 2014 Nikko Hotel, departures Sep 2014 onwards Hilton Garden Inn.
 Breakfast & lunch provided.

 Day 9: Hanoi.
 This morning’s half-day tour of Hanoi begins with Ho Chi Minh’s Mausoleum as well as his private residence from 1954 until 1969.
 The wooden ethnic minority style house, which was built on stilts, is surrounded by lovely peaceful gardens.
 In the same complex you will see the One Pillar Pagoda, founded by King Ly Thai To in 1049.
 This structure has become an important symbol for the people of Hanoi.
 Continue on to Hoa Lo Prison (formerly known as the “Hanoi Hilton” during the American war).
 Before returning to your hotel, visit the Museum of Ethnology where you observe Vietnam's diverse culture through the Museum’s unique presentation of articles and dress used in daily life.
 Breakfast provided.